 Methodology

-Most crowd calendars lean too hard on old attendance history.
-AnaheimCrowds still uses that history, but gives more weight to the things that actually move Disneyland dates in 2026.
+Most crowd calendars lean too hard on old attendance patterns.
+AnaheimCrowds starts with that history, but puts more weight on the signals that actually move Disneyland dates in 2026.

 School calendars are the biggest driver in the model.
-We track major districts across Southern California and nearby travel markets because Disneyland weekdays change fast when families are out of school at the same time.
+We track major districts across Southern California and nearby feeder markets because Disneyland weekday pressure changes fast when families are out of school at the same time.

 Disney pricing is a useful clue

-Ticket tiers are not perfect, but they are one of the clearest public clues Disney gives you.
-Lower-priced dates are often worth checking.
-Higher-priced weekends and holiday dates usually confirm what the calendar is already telling you.
+Ticket tiers are not perfect, but they are one of the clearest public demand signals Disney gives you.
+Lower-priced dates usually deserve a second look.
+Higher-priced weekends and holiday dates usually confirm what the calendar is already warning you about.

 Anaheim convention weeks still matter

-Convention traffic does not always flood the parks, but it can tighten hotels, restaurants, and the area around Harbor.
-That matters most when a date already looks borderline and a convention week makes it less forgiving.
+Convention traffic does not always flood the parks, but it can tighten hotels, restaurants, and the general feel around Harbor.
+That matters most when a date is already borderline and a convention week removes the little bit of breathing room it had.

 A Tuesday is not automatically good, and a Monday is not automatically bad.
-We use weekday behavior as supporting context, not the whole answer, because the week itself matters more than the label on the calendar.
+We treat weekday patterns as a supporting signal, not the whole answer, because the week itself matters more than the label on the calendar.

 How to read the forecast